Guidance for Use of a Single IRB

 Please see the following guidance document that describes the process.

-When you are ready, please submit the appropriate documents below through OHRS Submit.
+When you are ready, please submit a new protocol Initial Submission Packet through iRIS.